Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Glebe - Forest Lodge's median income among taxpayers is $64,577, with an average of $98,071.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Glebe - Forest Lodge had a median income of $64,577 and an average of $98,071.
 Nationally, this is exceptionally high compared to Greater Sydney's median of $56,994 and average of $80,856.
-As of September 2025, current estimates based on Wage Price Index growth of 12.61% would be approximately $72,720 (median) and $110,438 (average).
-Census data indicates individual earnings stand out at the 92nd percentile nationally ($1,230 weekly).
-Income distribution shows that 26.3% of the population fall within the $1,500 - 2,999 income range, comprising 5,743 individuals.
-This aligns with the surrounding region where this cohort represents 30.9%.
-Notably, 35.2% earn above $3,000 weekly, reflecting pockets of prosperity that drive robust local economic activity.
-High housing costs consume 21.5% of income, but strong earnings place disposable income at the 62nd percentile nationally.
+By September 2025, estimates suggest the median income will be approximately $72,720 and the average will be around $110,438, based on a 12.61% growth in Wage Price Index since financial year 2022.
+Census data indicates individual earnings reach the 92nd percentile nationally at $1,230 weekly.
+Income distribution shows 26.3% of the population (5,744 individuals) fall within the $1,500 - 2,999 income range, mirroring the surrounding region's 30.9%.
+Notably, 35.2% earn above $3,000 weekly, reflecting areas of prosperity driving local economic activity.
+High housing costs consume 21.5% of income, yet strong earnings place disposable income at the 62nd percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income